 1968: Mae Smith & Schneider Halls

 These towers were completed in 1968.
 The towers and the commons building (Grinnell Hall) for this area were originally named Brush Towers.
 This designation is no longer used.
-The towers, Grinnell, Trueblood and University Hall and now known as East Campus.
+The towers, Grinnell, Trueblood and University Hall are located on East Campus.

 ORIGIN OF BUILDING NAMES